basliqlabs/qwest-docs/docs/main/03-research/01-vendors/04-trello/04-trello.md

 - This sign-up process is based on a YouTube tutorial from about a year ago, with only minor changes noticed since then.

 - One notable observation is that Trello’s sign-up process sometimes skips the password requirement.
-I tested this with multiple emails: sometimes it requests a password, but at other times it does not, which raises potential security concerns.
+It is tested with multiple emails: sometimes it requests a password, but at other times it does not, which seems odd.

 ![](photos/04-signup.jpg)

-## Workspace
+### Workspace

 After signing up, you’ll be directed to your workspace page, which is straightforward and user-friendly.